shrekdad/cheese/README.md

 *eel*: flashcards for English
 *moose*: tracker for math worksheets

-*they are not python script but the flashcard file, which make them looks better in 3rd editor.*
+*they are not python script but the flashcard files, which make them look better in 3rd editor.*

 ### features